forestdb/forestdb.org/models/lucas-kemp-2015-replication.md

 ## Representing Counterfactual Simulation: Extended Structural Model

-The logic behind Lucas & Kemp's Extended Structural Model (ESM) is that wen thinking counterfactually, we keep a lot of the random state of the actual world, but perturb it slightly to get slightly different worlds.
+The logic behind Lucas & Kemp's Extended Structural Model (ESM) is that when thinking counterfactually, we keep a lot of the random state of the actual world, but perturb it slightly to get slightly different worlds.

-For example, in the situation whether we cooked bacon, the smoke alarm went off and the neighbors are angry, we can imagine what would have happened if the smoke alarm hadn't gone off.
+For example, in the situation where we cooked bacon, the smoke alarm went off and the neighbors are angry, we can imagine what would have happened if the smoke alarm hadn't gone off.
 How likely is it that we would still have been cooking bacon?
 This depends on the causal link between cooking bacon and the smoke alarm going off.
 It depends on what the prior probability of cooking bacon was.
-It also depends on the fact that in the actually world *we actually did* cook bacon.
+It also depends on the fact that in the actual world *we actually did* cook bacon.

 The model includes a parameter for the degree of dependence on the actual world.
 This parameter, s (for "stickiness"), determines whether the parts of *random state* get resampled.
 The random state variables are independent from one another and the causal information is encoded in the function that maps from the random state to the world state.
 Therefore, the "sticky" dependence of the counterfactual world on the actual world can be separated in the model from the dependence of downstream variables in the world on their causes (and the "backtracking" statistical dependence of the value of upstream variables on the values of their observed consequents).